Strategies to Qualify a Business Buyer

 Proof of Funds

 Don’t forget to ask the buyer for proof of funds before providing them with any private information on your business.
-A real buyer will not hesitate to show you proof of funds.
+A genuine buyer will not hesitate to show you proof of funds.
 Fake buyers or those who are dreamers will fight you on this.
 This information will help you know if the buyer can pay the down payment.